f-l-dev-school/.github/profile/README.md

-# Welcome to the f-l.dev - School Organization 👋
+# Welcome to the f-l.dev / school 👋